 States with Medical-Only Cannabis Programs

-Nineteen states have established medical programs.
+Sixteen states have established medical programs.
 Although non-medical cannabis use is illegal in most of these states, a handful of them have also decriminalized cannabis.
 The medical-only cannabis states can be broken into two categories:

 Medical & Decriminalized Cannabis States: